 Answer the trivia question for points!

 According to the list above, are fruits or vegetables more likely to be Ethylene producing?

 More Ways To Get and Use Points

-- Win a Trip to Meet Taylor Swift + See Her Perform in London!
+- Win a Trip to See Meghan Trainor in Los Angeles

-- How To Keep Your Home Safe and Clean This Fall [QUIZ]
+- How Can You Stay Safe and Warm This Winter?
+[QUIZ]